johnweisuperior737-creator/Banking-system-with-python/README.md

 <br><br>

 ## 💻 System Design:
-👉 In this online banking system, there are 11 different menus, namely:
+👉 In this banking system, there are 11 different menus, namely:
 1. **Main Menu**
 2. **Admin**
     - Admin Login